 How to apply

-The application form must be submitted at least 5 business days before the permit is required, or 10 days prior to commencement of works for a complex construction traffic management plan, including works requiring a crane or similar equipment*.
+The application form must be submitted at least 5 business days before the permit is required, or 10 days prior to commencement of works for a complex construction traffic management plan, including works requiring a crane, mobile concrete boom pumps, elevated work platforms with deployable outriggers, or similar equipment*.

 Complete the form available on this webpage and submit it, along with all supporting documentation, to firstname.lastname@example.org